July 13, 2020 - 13 min

 While writing the hypothesis, help yourself with answering the HMW questions, and using the Hypothesis format:

-We believe that by we will achieve We will know this to be true when we see
+We believe that by doing this/building this feature/creating this experience for these people/personas, we will achieve this outcome.
+We will know this to be true when we see this feedback/quantitative measure/qualitative insight.

-Eg. We believe that by we will achieve We will know this to be true when we see
+Eg. We believe that by creating an online cooking class for a healthy and balanced life, we will achieve Johns goal of losing weight.
+We will know this to be true when we see the quantitative measure of profile weight insights.

 Writing down all of these statements enables you to create a lot of ideas that address the problem.
 It allows you to research dierent approaches and not to restrict your research too early.
 It enables every member of the team to participate and own the solution.
 So it is crucial here to write down as many hypotheses as you want.
 It is a good brain workout that pressures you to deliver a lot of ideas on paper, without overthinking.
 Try it 😉